-BMW 2 Series Gran Coupe Motability launch date: Early 2020
+Expected BMW 2 Series Gran Coupe Motability launch date: Order Now

 The C5 Aircross SUV Hybrid will be the first plug-in hybrid model from Citroen.
 It combines the advantages of a 100% electric drive for shorter daily trips (with an electric range of around 30 miles) with the versatility of a conventional engine for longer journeys.
 A 100% electric version of the C5 Aircross is also expected to join the Motability Scheme later in the year.

-Expected Citroen C5 Aircross Hybrid Motability launch date: Early 2020
+Expected Citroen C5 Aircross Hybrid Motability launch date: Order Now

 This is the car that Ford is planning on replacing the EcoSport with.
 The new compact crossover has SUV-styling, a raised ride height, bigger wheel arches and rugged exterior body protection.
 Much of the mechanics of this SUV will come from the Fiesta, including the 1.0 litre EcoBoost and a diesel engine, but the Puma will be longer, higher and wider than the Fiesta with a 95mm longer wheelbase.